jasonbot/weblog/content/weblog/framework-syndrome.md

 This is the unfair part of Framework Syndrome, and something that makes me deeply resentful when I run into it.
 A developer who arrives at the project first "designs" a solution, runs it past management, declares it Mission Complete, and moves on.
 The person who has to work within the constraints established by that long-gone person does the actual work that adds the business value, and is ignored by management.

+# A Skills Gap in Architecture Design

+This is not an argument against software architecture or architects.
+However, there tends to be a very drastic difference in a developer doing _speculative architecture_ without thinking the problem through and a more skileld, formal process of _anticipatory architecture_ that is required for a cohesive system.

 # Let The Implementors do the Framework, Clean Up Later

 From the resentment part of the section above, I propose that software be written in the following way: